CatalaLang/catala/README.md

 algorithm computing French family benefits.
 The algorithm consists of annotations to the legislative texts that define the family benetifs, using the literate programming paradigm.
 The `catala` compiler can extract from the `.catala` file a lawyer-readable version of the annotated text.

+Currently, this lawyer-readable version comes in the form of a LaTeX document.
+You will need to have a standard LaTeX distribution installed as well as the `latexmk` build tool in order to enjoy the automated document generation process.

 To get that lawyer-readable version (which is a LaTeX-created) PDF, simply use